Crash Bandicoot 4: It's About Time plays like a sequel 22 years in the making

 Speaking of new ideas, you can switch between playing as Crash or his sister Coco seamlessly at any point in It's About Time, and both exhibit the exact same move set, all of which remains relatively unchanged from 1990's titles.
 What has changed are the tools that the Bandicoots have to work with on their journey to stop Neo Cortex from taking over the multiverse, specifically when it comes to the series' pantheon of ability-granting masks.

-In addition to the returning Uka Uka, who once again provides his trademark life-saving invincibility shield, It's About Time introduces a number of new masks, all inspired by the time-twisting conceit of Crash 4's story, which directly follows on from the ending of 1998's Crash Bandicoot: Warped.
+In addition to the returning Aku Aku, who once again provides his trademark life-saving invincibility shield, It's About Time introduces a number of new masks, all inspired by the time-twisting conceit of Crash 4's story, which directly follows on from the ending of 1998's Crash Bandicoot: Warped.

 Kupuna-Wa, for example, allows its wearer to slow down time, perfect for avoiding fast and aggressive enemies, or it can be used as a way to cross, say, collapsing ice shelves without plummeting to your death.
 Lani-Loli, on the other hand, offers the ability to phase objects in and out of existence, including crates.